Inflectra/kronodesk-documentation/docs/Administration-Guide/Help-Desk-Settings.md

 ![](img/Help_Desk_Settings_52.png)

+All types must have a display name, which is viewed by the user editing or viewing the ticket.
+The other fields are:

+- **Highlight Color** - you can optionally add a background color to the types when displayed in the ticket grid.
+This can be useful to highlight certain types that typically need more attention.

-To add a new type, click the Add New Type link, and fill out the new empty row.
+To add a new type, click the `Add New Type` link, and fill out the new empty row.

+KronoDesk allows you to define **SLAs** with each ticket type.
+To view/edit the SLA, click on the `View/Edit SLAs` link.
+You can learn more about SLAs by refering to the [Managing SLAs section](#ticket-slas).

-To remove a type, click the Remove button to the right of the defined type.
+To remove a type, click the `Remove` button to the right of the defined type.
 Note that any tickets assigned to a type that is removed will retain their type, until the next time a user tries to edit the ticket.